Frequently Asked Questions

 Q: What are your fees for locums?

 We are NOT a locum agency and it is FREE for practices and locums to register and log their availabilities on the website.
-We charge a small fee when practices make a booking with you.
+We charge a small fee of 6.5% (incl.
+VAT) when practices make a booking with you.
 As part of the service we handle the invoicing, pension form A/B, and the hassle of chasing payments for you.
 All client monies are held in a separate client account with HSBC bank and is forwarded weekly to your nominated bank account on the 'Bank Account' page.

 Why can't practices come direct to me?